stevenjlho/leetcode/solutions/102. Binary Tree Level Order Traversal/README.md

      - Dequeue a node from the queue.
      - Push the value of the dequeued node into the `curLevel` array.
      - Enqueue the left and right children of the dequeued node into the `queue`, if they exist.
-   - Push the `curLevel` array into the `result` array to record the nodes at the current level.
+   - Push the `curLevel` array into the `res` array to record the nodes at the current level.
-5. Return the `result` array containing the level order traversal of the binary tree.
+5. Return the `res` array containing the level order traversal of the binary tree.

 ## Complexity